 Are You Calling Me a Dog? - Kenya

 The project ‘Are You Calling Me A Dog?’ reimagines the history of the Mau Mau resistance in Kenya.
 In 1963 Kenya achieved independence after a long struggle for liberation that involved men and women mostly from the Kikuyu ethnicity or Nation.
 Nearly sixty years later, no real liberation occurred and the heroes of that time are now slowly disappearing.
-A great part of the colonial settlers stayed and integrated the society and instead the men and women who fabricated the Mau-Mau liberation fight have been forgotten by the new generations and the elite.
+A great part of the colonial settlers stayed and integrated the society and the men and women who fabricated the Mau-Mau liberation fight have been forgotten by the new generations.

 Selected for the Addis Foto Fest 2018 & shortlisted for the Contemporary African Photography Prize 2018